-Alabama, and 2nd year head coach Nate Oats, have already made a splash in the last few weeks by picking up big commitments from key high school prospects and important transfers.
+Alabama, and second-year head coach Nate Oats, have already made a splash in the last few weeks by picking up big commitments from key high school prospects and important transfers.
 As I write this, Alabama has already signed three 4-star high school prospects, the 3rd overall JUCO prospect, and a key grad transfer in Jordan Bruner.
-Former 5-star guard Jahvon Quinerly who transferred from Villanova will also be eligible while two other player return from injury.
+Former 5-star guard Jahvon Quinerly who transferred from Villanova will also be eligible while two other players return from injury.

 Both Isaiah Joe and Mason Jones have entered their name into the NBA Draft, and like Alabama, there is just currently one roster spot remaining for either to return without another player having to transfer or give up their scholarship in some way.
 I’m trying not to sound repetitive, but again, who decides to return to Arkansas is the biggest question mark I still have for next season.

-Isaiah Joe was a key player who missed some key games in the middle of conference play and as a result Arkansas lost every game he missed.
-Mason Jones had nine 30+ games, including two 40+ games, and was the guy on the court that kept the Razorbacks in every single game.
-One of these guys will likely return for another season in Fayetteville, and whoever it is will make a big difference on next year’s team.
+Isaiah Joe was a key player who missed some key games in the middle of conference play, and as a result, Arkansas lost every game he missed.
+Mason Jones had nine 30-point games, including two 40-point games, and was the guy on the court that kept the Razorbacks in every single game.
+One of these guys will likely return for another season in Fayetteville, and whomever it is will make a big difference on next year’s team.